cissna/for-mira/README.md

 ## Latest Update (5/13/2025)

 I'm planning on incorporating this with my jhu-course-evalutation-analysis to make a website where people can query a class and it will give them valuable information that is a pain to collect manually.
 I'm not exactly sure what the next step is, so I'm starting by deleting everything and I'll figure out what's next...next

+## Later Update (5/15/2025)

+Mildly discourouged about jhu-course-evaluation thing so I'm putting it on the backburner and using this to make a website for Mira.